-Looking Into Aethlon Medical's Return On Capital Employed
+Looking into Aethlon Medical's Return on Capital Employed

-During Q4, Aethlon Medical (NASDAQ:AEMD) brought in sales totaling $34.23 thousand.
-However, earnings decreased 7.33%, resulting in a loss of $2.26 million.
+After pulling data from Benzinga Pro it seems like during Q4, Aethlon Medical (NASDAQ:AEMD) posted sales of $34.23 thousand.
+Earnings were up 7.33%, but Aethlon Medical still reported an overall loss of $2.26 million.
 Aethlon Medical collected $624.87 thousand in revenue during Q3, but reported earnings showed a $2.44 million loss.

 Why ROCE Is Significant